GeorgeLychock/georgelychock-career/README.md

 -   The Website was tested on Google Chrome, Firefox and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPad8.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Testing was done to ensure that all pages were linking correctly.
 -   A design professional friend of mine spent 30 minutes with me reviewing the overall design after all pages were constructed and styled.
+-   All pages were given at least one cold read.
+-   Used Lighthouse to identify areas on improvement which are documented below in Fixed Bugs after Testing.

 ### Fixed Bugs after Testing
 -   Issue: On tablet viewports the My Profile Section overflows on the Credentials Section on Home page.